 Here are a few ways we try to minimize technoference:

-- 30-60 minute increments each day such as meal times, right after school, or when we’re in the car.
+- During daily routines such as meal times, right after school, or when we’re in the car.

-- One day each week where we spend hours away away from devices just resting or connecting as a family.
-For us this day is Sunday.
+- One day each week we spend hours away from devices just resting or connecting as a family.
+For us, this day is Sunday.

-- Plan for daily moments of connection.
-This can be one on one or as a family.
-This looks different everyday in our family and they are don’t take long!
+- Plan for daily moments of connection, either one-on-one or as a family.
 A few examples are a quick game of Uno, jumping on the trampoline together, preparing a meal together, helping a child with homework, a bike ride, grocery shopping, reading a book aloud to the whole family, folding laundry, etc. Really it’s just doing the everyday stuff, but doing it together.
-If we are so busy working and playing together there is naturally less time to be distracted by screens.
+If we are busy working and playing together, there is naturally less time to be distracted by screens.

-What do you do to avoid technoference in your family?
-We’d love to know!
+QUESTION: What do you do to avoid technoference in your family?